Classic Jamaican Jerk Chicken, marinated in a host of spices, onion, garlic and peppers, then cooked low and slow on the bbq or in the oven.

 Jerk Chicken is, of course, a classic Jamaican favourite.
 This is my version, based on some guidance that found it’s way to me from a quite reliable “how to do jerk” source.
 I love the unique blend of spices, the delicious coating and the wonderfully moist chicken that results from cooking it low and slow on the BBQ.

-Jerk chicken is a made from a wonderful assortment of spices and can be spicy or not.
-I love it with just a bit of heat - not so much that it over-powers the other flavours going on.
-It's also an easy recipe for the BBQ, that can be set to marinade many hours ahead, then simply popped on the grill when you're ready to eat.
+This Jerk chicken recipe is a made from a wonderful assortment of spices and can be spicy or not.
+I love it with just a bit of heat – not so much that it over-powers the other flavours going on.
+It’s also an easy recipe for the BBQ, that can be set to marinade many hours ahead, then simply popped on the grill when you’re ready to eat.
 This chicken can also be cooked in the oven, if you prefer.

 - Chicken – I love to make jerk chicken with skin-on/bone in chicken thighs.
 You can use other cuts of chicken, but for the best results, stick with skin-on/bone in.

 - Green onion – aka scallions.
 Use the green part and most of the white part.

 - Browning Sauce – a Caribbean favourite sauce.
 I’ve included an easy recipe to make it at home below, if you don’t already have it on hand.
 Soy sauce is a good substitute.

 - Lime juice – from fresh limes is recommended